 Upcoming DRAFT – Illegally Irrigating from Lake Tapps Reservoir

-A reminder that it is illegal to pull water from the Lake Tapps reservoir to irrigate your landscape.
-Residential irrigation systems that draw reservoir water pose a higher risk for the residence and other users of the water system due to potential cross-connection and back-flow contamination and are not allowed.
+A reminder that it is illegal to draw water from the Lake Tapps Reservoir to irrigate your landscape.
+Residential irrigation systems that draw reservoir water pose a risk for the residence and other users of the water system due to potential cross-connection and back-flow contamination and are not allowed.
+Illegal water withdrawals will be reported to the Department of Ecology for state enforcement action.

 Coud add the following, but not sure we should, as then it is about Cascade owning the water rights etc and perhaps gets a little complicated.
 “Water withdrawals are subject to permits historically issued by the Washington Department of Ecology.”